1 Million Animal And Plant Species Are At Risk Of Extinction, U.N. Report Says

 The report depicts "an ominous picture," says Sir Robert Watson, chair of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (commonly called the IPBES), which compiled the assessment.

 "The health of ecosystems on which we and all other species depend is deteriorating more rapidly than ever," Watson says.
 He emphasizes that business and financial concerns are also threatened.

-"We are eroding the very foundations of our economies, livelihoods, food security, health and quality of life worldwide," Watson says.
+"We are eroding the very foundations of our economies, livelihoods, food security, health and quality of life worldwide," he says.

 The report lists a number of key global threats, from humans' use of land and sea resources to challenges posed by climate change, pollution and invasive species.

-"Insects pollinators are unfortunately an excellent example of the problems caused by human activities," Scott McArt, an entomology professor at Cornell University, says in a statement about the report.
+"Insect pollinators are unfortunately an excellent example of the problems caused by human activities," Scott McArt, an entomology professor at Cornell University, says in a statement about the report.

 "There's actually a newly coined phrase for insect declines — the 'windshield effect' — owing to the fact that if you drove your car at dusk 30 years ago, you would need to clean the windshield frequently, but that's no longer the case today," McArt says.

-In its tally of humanity's toll on the Earth, the assessment says that "approximately 60 billion tons of renewable and nonrenewable resources are now extracted globally every year," adding that the figure has nearly doubled since 1980.
+In its tally of humanity's toll on the Earth, the assessment says "approximately 60 billion tons of renewable and nonrenewable resources are now extracted globally every year," adding that the figure has nearly doubled since 1980.

 Here's a short selection of some of the report's notable findings:

-- 75% of land environment and some 66% of the marine environment "have been significantly altered by human actions"
+- 75% of land environment and some 66% of the marine environment "have been significantly altered by human actions."

-- "More than a third of the world's land surface and nearly 75% of freshwater resources" are used for crops or livestock
+- "More than a third of the world's land surface and nearly 75% of freshwater resources" are used for crops or livestock.

-- "Up to $577 billion in annual global crops are at risk from pollinator loss"
+- "Up to $577 billion in annual global crops are at risk from pollinator loss."

-- Between 100 million and 300 million people now face "increased risk of floods and hurricanes because of loss of coastal habitats and protection"
+- Between 100 million and 300 million people now face "increased risk of floods and hurricanes because of loss of coastal habitats and protection."

-- Since 1992, the world's urban areas have more than doubled
+- Since 1992, the world's urban areas have more than doubled.

-- "Plastic pollution has increased tenfold since 1980," and from "300-400 million tons of heavy metals, solvents, toxic sludge" and other industrial waste is dumped into the world's water systems
+- "Plastic pollution has increased tenfold since 1980," and from "300-400 million tons of heavy metals, solvents, toxic sludge" and other industrial waste are dumped into the world's water systems.

 "Biodiversity and nature's contributions to people are our common heritage and humanity's most important life-supporting 'safety net.'
 But our safety net is stretched almost to breaking point," says Sandra Díaz of Argentina, a co-chair of the global assessment.